cysouw/diathesis/text/c11_infinitive.md

 c.
 Ich habe mir die Haare schneiden lassen.
 :::

-In this construction the semantics are rather transparently related to the *lassen + Infinitiv* causative/permissive diathesis ([@sec:infinitive-lassen-causative]).
+In this construction the semantics are rather transparently related to the *lassen+Infinitiv* causative/permissive diathesis ([@sec:infinitive-lassen-causative]).
 This can be clearly seen when a different dative recipient is used, like *sein Freund* 'his friend' [@next a].
-First apply the *lassen + Infinitiv* causative [@next b] and subsequently replace the recipient with a self-inflicting reflexive pronoun *mir* [@next c].
+First apply the *lassen+Infinitiv* causative [@next b] and subsequently replace the recipient with a self-inflicting reflexive pronoun *mir* [@next c].
 The result is semantically the same as the fixed stack discussed above, repeated here [@next d].
 However, there are two key differences.
 First, structurally there is a crucial difference in the expression of the erstwhile agent *Verkäufer* 'seller', either being an accusative [@next c] or a prepositional phrase [@next d].

 ::: ex
 a.
 Der Verkäufer schenkt seinem Freund den Rechner.